 - If your tattoo is based on an upcoming date (like the couple mentioned above), consider making your booking just after the date so you know nothing can go wrong – or if it did, you can just alter the tattoo date.

-- If you want to celebrate a new baby, remember names can change last minute – even if you’ve had your heart set on a name for longer than the pregancy!
+- If you want to celebrate a new baby, remember names can change last minute – even if you’ve had your heart set on a name for longer than the pregnancy!

 - Never assume!
-Yes, if you assume, it makes an ASS out of U and ME.
-Not being 100% with the details for a tattoo that has significant meaning is too big a risk, triple check before you ink.
+If you’re not 100% certain with the details for a tattoo that has significant meaning is too big a risk – It’s always important to triple check before you get inked.

-- Be open to change and listen to your artist.
-Sometimes things happen beyond or control which sucks but work closely with your tattoo artist to find a solution you’re happy with.
+- Always remember to be open to change and listen to your artist.
+Sometimes things happen beyond our control which isn’t ideal but work closely with your tattoo artist to find a solution that you’re happy with.

 Got something big coming up you want to commemorate or celebrate?
 Reach out to us here to make a booking and chat with one of our tattoo artists who can help you design the right piece to get at the right time.